 – Follow OSHA safety standards – and get trained!
 A well-trained aerial lift operator is the best help for dropped object prevention.
 With the right training, falling objects happen a lot less often!

 – Ensure there are no loose objects on the aerial work surface.
 Securing tools, hardware, and other material is a common-sense measure to prevent falling objects – yet many workers roll the dice with safety.

-– Keep an organized bucket.
+– Organize your bucket.
 When you know where everything is all the time, you help eliminate clumsy, awkward actions – and that prevents falling objects!
 Organization is important for office workers – but for jobs like aerial lift operators, organization can actually save lives!

 Considering the serious hazards posed by falling objects, dropped object prevention cannot be ignored.
 And one thing is for sure with CertifyMeOnline.net: we help aerial lift operators understand the crucial safety hazards associated with aerial lifts and scissor lifts.

 With our training courses, your company can close training gaps, obtain compliance, and enjoy extra peace of mind with your safety program.
 What’s more, our website includes a variety of information – including blogs and articles like this one – that explain concepts like dropped object prevention and other topics.

 If you’re interested in getting compliant ASAP without breaking the bank, register with CertifyMeOnline.net today.
 You can also call our aerial lift and scissor lift training consultants at (602) 277-0615.